 Another cause of swim fin cramps is overexertion, a reason why muscle contractions often happen after rigorous swimming or when you’re too tired.
 In these events, the muscles on your feet don’t receive enough oxygen, resulting in the buildup of lactic acid.
-When the muscles reaches a critical mass, they tend to contract involuntarily, which then leads to having cramps.
+When the muscles reach a critical mass, they tend to contract involuntarily, which then leads to cramps.

 Solution #1: Start with strenuous activities gradually

 To help your feet muscles adapt easier to challenging swimming activities, you need to start gradually.
-Focus on lighter exercises first or shorten your activity period, and then progress as your feet adjusts to the fins.
+Focus on lighter exercises first or shorten your activity period, and then progress as your feet adjust to the fins.